 You might not even have to worry about doing it yourself if you can make an insurance claim on your house.
 In many instances, such as those where hail damage is done, the insurance company will pay for a new roof even if the old one was quite old.

 But what if you still want to DIY?
 Can’t you just take the money the insurance company will pay and do it on the cheap, maybe even pocketing some money?
 Don’t count on it.
 The insurance company might not let non-professionals do the roofing (for insurance purposes, appropriately enough) because amateurs are more likely to do it wrong and lead to even more damage.
 Or they might reduce the amount you get based on the fact that the labor will be less.

 It’s worth a shot to find out if you’re covered, isn’t it?
 Talk to Roofing Resources of Georgia about the possibility of a roofing claim!

 No offense.
 Really, we don’t mean any at all.
 But we’re better at this than you.

 The fact is, we’re up on roofs all day, every day.
 We know the tricks of the trade, and we roof quickly and confidently.
 We know what to watch out for when it comes to damage the subsurface so that it can be prepared before we put the new roof on.
 We also know how to install the proper flashing so that the damage doesn’t happen again.

 Let’s Get Roofing!

-We know that you’re looking for the best roofers in Georgia, because your roof is an incredibly important part of your home.
-When you’re looking for new roof installation, we’re ready to help.
+We know that you’re looking for the best roofers in Georgia because your roof is an incredibly important part of your home.
+When you’re looking for a new roof installation, we’re ready to help.
 Contact us today!